keiiwia/systems/README.md

 ### technical materials and software
 I plan on using both hardware and software together, where the interactions take place in the physical object, but the responses occur in the software/on the computer.
-I plan on using an Arduino for all circuits, with either light sensors, or simple circuit completion for the signals that will be sent through serial port into the computer.
+I plan on using an **Arduino for all circuits**, with either **light sensors, or simple circuit completion** for the signals that will be sent through serial port into the computer.
 My preliminary idea used NFC tags and a mini NFC tag reader, but I have pivoted away from that idea for this project specifically, and may implement similar ideas in other future projects.

-In terms of software, I will be using Javascript, Processing, Arduino, C++, and possibly Node.js for server/serial control.
+In terms of software, I will be using **Javascript, Processing, Arduino, C++, and possibly Node.js** for server/serial control.

 Considering the physical aspect of my project, I am refurbishing an old 1999 "Operation" board game for the outer shell, utilizing the plastic pieces that fit into each slot in the board game's character.
 If there are any missing, I can simply 3-D print them with the right dimensions using filament/PVA, and it will function the same.